 Labs can eat a lot.
 If you don’t train your Lab to eat the appropriate food amount, you risk overfeeding your dog.
 That can lead to obesity — Labs are prone to obesity.

-Because Labs are prone to obesityOpens in a new tab., you want to monitor your dog’s diet, especially in puppyhood.
+Because Labs are prone to obesity, you want to monitor your dog’s diet, especially in puppyhood.
 It’s best to give your Lab high-quality food.

 Here are some basic guidelines you can follow to help nudge your Lab puppy’s new life in the right direction.